yoyowallet/yoflow/docs/authentication.md

 ## Authentication & Permissions

-You can override the following authentication/permission checks:
+You can override the following authentication/permission checks.
+You can return `True` to pass the check, return `False` and yoflow will raise `yoflow.exceptions.PermissionDenied` or raise your own exception.

+All hooks, apart from `authenticate`, return `False` by default - this means yoflow will prevent execution of the view/workflow logic and raise `yoflow.exceptions.PermissionDenied`.

 ### `authenticate(request)`

-Initial test on all requests
+Initial test on all requests, by default returns `request.user.is_authenticated`

 **Parameters:**

 * request -- web request

-Default value checks that user is authenticated via `request.user.is_authenticated`.

 * * *